Pick a device with the best phone battery life, and you'll never need to worry about having to find a place to recharge your handset ever again.

 Read our full Galaxy S10 Plus review.

-The Moto G Stylus may have swapped out a bigger battery in favor of a productivity-boosting stylus, but that doesn't mean it isn't capable of lasting a long time on a charge.
+Speaking of Moto's G lineup, the Moto G Stylus may trade in the bigger batteries on the Moto G Power and Moto G Fast in favor of a productivity-boosting stylus, but that doesn't mean it isn't capable of lasting a long time on a charge.
 Equipped with a 4,000 mAh battery, the Moto G Stylus lasted 12 hours and 13 minutes on our test — impressive, even if it's not Moto G Power-level endurance.

 While the G Stylus will go a long time between charges, don't expect that 4,000 mAh battery to refill quickly.
 After 15 minutes of charging a completely drained phone, the Moto G Stylus' battery indicator was back up to 15% and just shy of 30% after half-an-hour.
 Still, it's nice to know that for $300, you can have a phone that will last you throughout the day and come with a pretty clever stylus for jotting down notes as part of the bargain.

 Read our full Moto G Stylus review.

 9. Motorola Edge (12:12)